on-paper/ink/scripts/README.md

 ### Purpose

-The app signer key is used server-side to sign ECP comments on behalf of the Pingpad application.
+The app signer key is used server-side to sign ECP comments on behalf of the Paper application.
 This allows users to post comments without paying gas fees directly, as the app signature validates the comment data.

 ### Important Notes